Stack v Dowden: Court of Appeal

-The Court of Appeal overturned the High Court and ordered that the net proceeds be divided 65 per cent to her and 35 per cent to Mr Stack.
+The Court of Appeal overturned the High Court and ordered that the net proceeds be divided 65 per cent to Ms Dowden and 35 per cent to Mr Stack.
 The declaration as to the receipt for capital money in the transfer document could not be taken as an express declaration of trust, nor could it infer an intention that the beneficial ownership be equal, because there was no evidence that either of them had understood the declaration to carry such significance.
 The issues were whether a conveyance into joint names established a prima facie case of joint and equal beneficial interests and whether the Court of Appeal had been correct to overrule the judge's order that Ms Dowden compensate Mr Stack for the cost of his accommodation.
 Mr Stack appealed.